michelled/weavly.org/src/activities/setting-up-the-stage.md

 type: On-Screen
 experience: No Coding Experience
 subject: Drawings
+relatedActivities:
+  - "Mission: Rescue "
+  - "Mission: Visiting Animals"
 description: This activity teaches learners to build a background on the scene.
 whatYouNeed: |-
   ### Tools

-  Computer with internet access
+  Computer and internet access

   ### Skills

-  N/A
+  Basic knowledge of working with web-based applications

   ### Environment

-  Any
+  Weavly coding environment

   ### Support